Reviews11 min read

 Frase vs. Surfer SEO

-Surfer SEO has a more polished content editor and now includes keyword research, which Frase lacks.
-But it's meaningfully more expensive — nearly double the entry price.
-If budget's tight and you already have a keyword research tool, Frase is the smarter pick.
-If you want one tool to handle more of the SEO workflow end-to-end, Surfer edges it out.
-Personally, I think Surfer's UI is slightly overrated and people pay a premium for aesthetics, but that's a hot take worth considering.
+Surfer has a prettier content editor and now includes keyword research, which Frase lacks.
+But the price tag is notably higher — nearly double the entry point.
+If you're budget-conscious and already have keyword research covered, Frase is the smarter move.
+If you want one tool handling more of the end-to-end SEO workflow, Surfer wins.
+Worth the upgrade?
+For some, yes.
+For tight budgets, probably not.

 Frase vs. MarketMuse

-MarketMuse goes deeper on content strategy and topic authority — it's built for content teams trying to dominate an entire subject area, not just rank individual articles.
-It's also roughly 3x the price at entry level.
+MarketMuse goes way deeper on strategy and topic authority — it's built for content teams trying to own entire subject areas, not just rank individual articles.
+And it costs roughly 3x more at entry level.
 For most small teams, it's overkill.
-Frase is the pragmatic choice, and I'd argue it's the right call for probably 80% of the people reading this review.
+Frase is the pragmatic pick for probably 80% of people reading this.

 Frase vs. NeuronWriter

-NeuronWriter is a budget alternative (starting under $20/month via AppSumo deals) that covers similar territory — SERP analysis, NLP optimization, AI writing.
-The interface is rougher around the edges, but the core features are surprisingly capable for the price.
-If you're very cost-sensitive and don't need team collaboration, NeuronWriter is genuinely worth a look.
-Frase wins on polish, support quality, and workflow integrations — but NeuronWriter is the scrappy underdog that deserves more attention than it gets.
+NeuronWriter is the budget option (sometimes under $20/month on AppSumo) that covers similar ground — SERP analysis, NLP optimization, AI writing.
+The interface is rougher, but the core features surprisingly capable for the price.
+If you're penny-pinching and don't need team features, NeuronWriter deserves a closer look.
+Frase wins on polish and support quality — but NeuronWriter is the scrappy underdog worth considering.

 Final Verdict: Is Frase Worth It in 2026?